franleplant/nosleepjavascript-blog/content/blog/ibridge/index.md

 but in the end the implementation was far too noisy because of some core problems in `postmate`, that's why I decided to fork it.

-## Why `postmate` was not enough
+## Why Postmate was not enough

-I created [an issue][19] in postmate's repo to see if we can unify efforts eventually.
+I created [an issue][19] in Postmate's repo to see if we can unify efforts eventually.

-These are the problems I found with postmate that made me fork it:
+These are the problems I found with Postmate that made me fork it:

 ### Wrong semantics for `iparent.get`

-Postmate doesn't have a good semantics for `.get`, in fact, if you call a child model through postmate's `.get` and that model throws then you won't receive a failing promise in the parent, in fact that's one of the main things we had to hack around internally and other's have opened [issues and hacked around too](https://github.com/dollarshaveclub/postmate/issues/94).
+Postmate doesn't have good semantics for `.get`, in fact, if you call a child model through Postmate's `.get` and that model throws then you won't receive a failing promise in the parent, in fact that's one of the main things we had to hack around internally and other's have opened [issues and hacked around too](https://github.com/dollarshaveclub/postmate/issues/94).